misiektoja/spotify_profile_monitor/README.md

 For ntfy.sh the value looks like `https://ntfy.sh/spotify-profile-monitor-long-random-value`.
 Self-hosted ntfy servers also require a complete HTTPS topic URL.

 Spotify Profile Monitor sends the alert body as a native UTF-8 ntfy message and the alert subject as its title.
 Query parameters already in the topic URL are preserved.
+Long ntfy messages are visibly truncated below ntfy's 4 KB boundary so they remain notifications instead of temporary attachments.

 Profile and playlist artwork is enabled by default for supported ntfy alerts.
 Disable it in `spotify_profile_monitor.conf` if you prefer text-only messages: